 As a partner in the Hidden Talent project, the University of Plymouth is delivering a variety of activities through which individuals and businesses can engage with higher skills.

 - The development of new qualifications

-- CPD taster courses – to provide routes-in for both employers and employees interested in undertaking higher-level skills, working with the Hidden Talent project.
+- Continuing professional development – to provide routes in for both employers and employees interested in undertaking higher-level skills.

 - Information, advice and guidance – one to one sessions designed to inform potential learners of how their identified training needs can be met.